-- Must have successfully completed all general education courses required for the baccalaureate nurse program - Must have a 3.0 cumulative GPA - Must have a 3.0 cumulative GPA in science and math courses

-- Science courses completed within 5 years of admission date - Must have evidence of success as a full-time student (12 or more credits in one semester) - There are a designated number of admissions established each year.
+- Must have successfully completed all general education courses required for the baccalaureate nurse program - Must have a 3.0 cumulative GPA - Must have a 3.0 cumulative GPA in science and math courses. - Science courses completed within 5 years of admission date. - Must have evidence of success as a full-time student (12 or more credits in one semester) - There are a designated number of admissions established each year.

-Admissions - RN TO BSN in Nursing Option (on hold)
+Admissions - RN-BSN in Nursing Option (ONLINE)

-Admission to the RN to BSN Nursing option admission is open to candidates possessing an Associate Degree (ADN) or a Diploma in Nursing and an unencumbered active Registered Nurse (RN) license within the State of Maryland or a compact state.
-The length of the RN to BSN Nursing option is two (2) years full-time, but no longer than three (3) years.
-The two years consists of the Junior and Senior year.
+Admission to the RN to BSN Nursing option is open to candidates possessing an Associate Degree (ADN) or a Diploma in Nursing and an unencumbered active Registered Nurse (RN) license within the State of Maryland or a compact state.
+Once the student has been admitted into the RN to BSN Program, the length of the program of study is 14 months, including one summer of session I & II courses.
+Candidates are admitted and matriculate into the RN to BSN program option during the fall or spring semester.
+Application dates and deadlines are announced on the Department of Nursing website.